AOEpeople/Tagging/README.md

     php bin/tagging git https://github.com/company/package.git /path/to/local/checkout --commit-and-push=version.txt --message="my custom commit message"

 ### Evaluate (dry run)
 You can set the `--evaluate` option to find out which tag/version will be created.
 If set, nothing is really done.
-You just get an output of the next version/tag.
+You just get an output of the next version/tag that would be created without the evaluate option.

     php bin/tagging git https://github.com/company/package.git /path/to/local/checkout --evaluate